sami-evangelista/helena/HELP.md

 counter-example produced is too long.
 Using randomisation can often produce a smaller counter-example.

+default value = 0

 ### -cs=N, --candidate-set-size=N

 Set the candidate set size of algorithm DELTA-DDD.
-100000 is the default value.
 Increasing it may consume more memory but can fasten the search.

+default value = 100000

+## Distributed search options

+### -mf=FILE, --machine-file=FILE

+Provides the machine-file to be passed to MPI for algorithm DBFS.

+### -bs=N, --shmem-buffer-size=N

+Set to N bytes the size of the shared memory buffer size used by algorithm DBFS.

+default value = 65000

+### -np=N, --num-procs=N

+Set the number of processes to execute on each node for algorithm DBFS.

+default value = 1

 ## Reduction techniques